An Insider’s Guide to Toronto: CN Tower Edge Walk’s Celso Calori

 We recommend using Chrome, Firefox, Edge, or Safari.

 Standing at 553 m (1,815 ft), the CN Tower (290 Bremner Blvd.) is the tallest free-standing structure in the western hemisphere and one of Toronto’s most popular attractions for tourists and locals of all ages alike.
-Whether you're looking for tickets, fun facts, places to eat or want to brave the Edgewalk, here is all you need to know about visiting Toronto's iconic CN Tower.
+Whether you're looking for tickets, fun facts, places to eat or want to brave the CN Tower Edgewalk, here is all you need to know about visiting Toronto's iconic CN Tower.

 A trained EdgeWalk guide leads the tour, which runs for approximately 1.5 hours (the outside portion lasts approximately half an hour).
 During the walk, you will have the opportunity to lean back over the city with nothing but open air between you and the ground—an unforgettable photo op to share with your friends once you get back to Earth!